web3-authn/tatchi/sdk/src/core/WebAuthnManager/LitComponents/HaloBorder/README.md

   - `-webkit-mask-composite: xor; mask-composite: exclude;` This effectively shows “border-box minus content-box” → a controllable thin band.
 - Outside the box: The ring is sized larger than the content via negative insets `top/right/bottom/left: -(ringGap + ringWidth)`, producing a real gap between halo and content.
-- Animation: We animate by updating the gradient’s start angle via `requestAnimationFrame`, changing `background: conic-gradient(from ${angle}deg, …)` on each frame.
-This mirrors the previous CSS `@property --angle` solution without any global CSS.
+- Animation: We animate by updating the gradient’s start angle via `requestAnimationFrame`.
+To satisfy strict CSP (no style attributes), we write the angle to a CSS custom property on the component’s adopted stylesheet (not the `style` attribute), and the ring reads it with `background: conic-gradient(from var(--halo-angle) deg, …)`.

 ## Lit Implementation Sketch